hectorrosell/AdaptiveShowcaseTest/README.md

 The first thing to do in order to use Grunt is to set up Node.js.

-Once Node.js is installed, run this command to your project
+Once Node.js is installed, run this command to your application

 ```sh
 $ npm install